massoncorlette/knightstravails/README.md

 knightMoves(start,end)

+  if storing moves, can use height of array for move amount

   from root get all possible moves, if we can go right or left, be recursive? the possible moves go into edge list (array)

+  using a nested loop check if x high/low
+    inner loop check if y high/low